adityakhr/RoomOnBoat_Hotel-Booking-Application/README.md

 Admin Functionality.....
   <br>
   <br>
-  For using admin functionality you have to login as Admin.( You can not signUp as Admin.
-For getting added to application there should be an master admin who can add you as admin from user or host. )<br>
+  For using admin functionality you have to login as Admin.( You can not Sign Up as Admin.
+For getting added to the application there should be a master admin who can add you as Admin from user or Host. )<br>
   Admin can do....
   <br>
    1 -> Admin change user or host to Admin (end points=>'http://localhost:8080/admin/add_admin/host/{hostId}' or 'http://localhost:8080/admin/add_admin/user/{userId}')<br>